bartificer/programming-by-stealth/docs/pbs13.md

 ## Our New Playground

-Like with the previous instalment, we’ll be working in our JavaScript playground.
+As with the previous instalment, we’ll be working in our JavaScript playground.
 However, since the last instalment, the playground has gotten a bit of an upgrade.
 No more popup windows, so it now works on tablet devices as well as traditional computers.

-The basic operation remains the same, but now when you click `Run` the output will appear at the bottom of the page instead of in a new window.
+The basic operation remains the same, but now when you click `Run`, the output will appear at the bottom of the page instead of in a new window.

-You can download this code for this updated playground [here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/04/pbs-JavaScriptPlayground-v2.1.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs-JavaScriptPlayground-v2.1.zip), or, you can use the online version at [www.bartb.ie/pbsdemos/pbs-JavaScriptPlayground/](https://www.bartbusschots.ie/pbsdemos/pbs-JavaScriptPlayground/).
+You can download this code for this updated playground [here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/04/pbs-JavaScriptPlayground-v2.1.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs-JavaScriptPlayground-v2.1.zip), or you can use the online version at [www.bartb.ie/pbsdemos/pbs-JavaScriptPlayground/](https://www.bartbusschots.ie/pbsdemos/pbs-JavaScriptPlayground/).

 ## Boolean Conversions